Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization: An overview of the KOH Bayesian approach

-Motivated by \cite{Kennedy_OHagan:01}, we consider the following relationship between the experimental and simulated measurements:
+In the KOH approach \cite{Kennedy_OHagan:01}, the relationship between the experimental and simulated measurements is modeled as:

-where $\varepsilon_i$ represents the random noise in the $i$-th observation $y_i$, and $\delta(\cdot)$ is a model discrepancy function.
-Following the common practice in Bayesian analysis, we assume that $\varepsilon_i$'s are independently and identically distributed Gaussian variables with mean zero and variance $\sigma_{\varepsilon}^2$,
+where $\varepsilon_i$ represents the random noise in the $i$-th observation $y_i$, and $\delta(\cdot)$ is the model discrepancy function.
+Following common practice in Bayesian analysis, we assume that the $\varepsilon_i$'s are independently and identically distributed Gaussian variables with mean zero and variance $\sigma_{\varepsilon}^2$: